SeUniVr/RestLeague/README.md

 3. **Submit:** Provide access to your tool, along with detailed setup and execution instructions
 4. **Document:** Submit a short report (max 2 pages) documenting how the tool works

 > **Sandboxed Execution:** All submitted tools will be run in a secure, isolated, and controlled environment by REST League organizers.
-Details of the machine running the experiments will be provided after registration.
+Details of the machine used to run the experiments will be provided after registration.

 ### 🗓️ Competition Timeline